 If you're interested in marine chemistry, geochemistry, toxicology, environmental monitoring and analysis, environmental law or other areas of environmental science, consider this interdisciplinary approach.
 You can customize your studies, choosing electives in departments such as biology, physics, environmental engineering, economics, and political science.

 Expand your career and graduate school options by learning the fundamentals of chemistry.
 You can choose between minors in chemistry or biochemistry.

 - American Chemical Society certification

-- Undergraduate Research: complete a research-intensive semester or more working with UMassD faculty on projects that you may have the opportunity to present on campus or at a professional conference.
+- Research-intensive semester: work with faculty on projects with opportunities to present on campus or at a professional conference

-- Technology: use state-of-the-art equipment including a nuclear magnetic resonance spectrometer, an atomic absorption spectrophotometer, x-ray diffractometer, a voltametric analyzer, biosensors, mass spectrometers, electrophoresis systems, and a DNA sequencer.
+- Technology: use state-of-the-art equipment including a nuclear magnetic resonance spectrometer, atomic absorption spectrophotometer, x-ray diffractometer, voltametric analyzer, biosensors, mass spectrometers, electrophoresis systems, and DNA sequencer

-- Cranberry Health Research Center: this collaboration combines the strengths of academia, medical institutions and industry to provide solid scientific evidence for cranberry's role in health and nutrition.
+- Cranberry Health Research Center: a collaboration among academia, medical institutions, and industry to provide scientific evidence for the cranberry's role in health and nutrition

 - BS/MS Program: The UMassD BS/MS fast-track program enables qualified students to complete both the BS and the MS degrees in chemistry or biochemistry in 5 rather than 6 years.